You can see how much space there is around the crab!

 Step 3: Squaring Things Up

-Discord Emoji (and Emoji-type graphics in general) are square aspect, meaning their width matches the height.
+Emoji-type graphics in general are square aspect, meaning their width matches the height.
 So, it's a good idea to make sure the asset is the same.

 First I checked that 144 was evenly-divisible by 8 (our measured pixel scaling factor from before), which should ensure that scaling down will be even.